 That’s totally cool – I’m the same.
-I like a quick hit, but I also like something that tastes good.
-Lucky Keurig has our back uniting convenience and customization to bring us “the perfect coffee maker,”…or so they say.
+I like a quick hit, but I also want something that tastes good.
+Luckily, Keurig has our back by uniting convenience and customization to bring us “the perfect coffee maker”…or so they say.

 Look, I’m not a fan of Keurig, nor are most “coffee people.”
 But today, I’m going to set that aside, and review two of Keurig’s 2.0 models, K460 and K560, to see which one can bring us closest to the coffee-maker triad of taste, convenience, and style.

 Will I discover that one of these is the holy grail of coffee makers?
 Probably not, but I’ll do it anyway!

 Keurig is not the gold standard of coffee machines, but the brewer serves a specific purpose.
 Fast and easy!

 The single-serve machines have a two-step process.
 One, pop your choice of pod into the machine.
 Two, push a button.

 The brand states its machines are high quality, combining sleek designs with premium materials.
 On average, Keurigs are designed to last an impressive average of 5-10 years.

 How is Keurig 2.0 different to Keurig 1.0?